iokode/butterfly-in-a-rocket/README.md

 The name comes from the original engine, *Butterfly*, and the space lore of *Astro*.

 ## Blog content
-While astro works better with the content next to the source code, I merged it in the same repository, so *Butterfly in a Rocket* now lives in the *blog* repository.
+While *Astro* works better with the content next to the source code, I merged it in the same repository, so *Butterfly in a Rocket* now lives in the *blog* repository.
+The content is located in the [content](https://github.com/iokode/blog/tree/main/src/content) directory.

 In *Legacy Butterfly*, this repository only had the posts in the GitHub Discussions section.
 Now, this section only holds the comments, but the post are in the repository as markdown files, allowing others to [collaborate](https://iokode.blog/collaborating) by sending pull requests.